Edit Python code

 If you write a great code snippet that you'd like to share, feel free to post it in a gist and let us know.
 We may be able to include it in a future release of Visual Studio.

-Navigating your code
+Navigate your code

 Python support in Visual Studio provides several means to quickly navigate within your code, including libraries for which source code is available: the navigation bar, Go To Definition, Navigate To, and Find All References.
 You can also use the Visual Studio Object Browser.

 The navigation bar is displayed at the top of each editor window and includes a two-level list of definitions.
 The left drop-down contains top-level class and function definitions in the current file; the right drop-down displays a list of definitions within the scope shown in the left.
-As you move around in the editor, the lists update to show your current context, and you can also select an entry from these lists to jump directly to in.
+As you move around in the editor, the lists update to show your current context, and you can also select an entry from these lists to jump directly to.

 To hide the navigation bar, go to Tools > Options > Text Editor > Python > General and clear Settings > Navigation bar.